Coulomb branches of noncotangent type (with appendices by Gurbir Dhillon and Theo Johnson-Freyd): Introduction

 \subsection{Ring objects for general $\bfM$ and twisted Satake category}

 One of the main goals of this paper is to construct the ring object $\calA_{G,\bfM}$ for arbitrary symplectic representation $\bfM$ satisfying the anomaly cancellation condition.\footnote{Another construction of the Coulomb branch of a $3d\ \CN=4$ gauge theory in the noncotangent case was proposed by C.~Teleman~\cite{t}.} In fact, we can construct the ring object $\calA_{G,\bfM}$ for any symplectic $\bfM$ but instead of being an object of the derived Satake category $D_{G_\CO}(\Gr_G)$ it will be an object of a certain twisted version of it.
-More precisely, the representation $\bfM$ defines certain determinant line bundle $\calD_{\bfM}$ on $\Gr_G$ which is equipped with certain multiplicative structure; we shall denote by $\calD_{\bfM}^0$ the total space of this bundle without the zero section.
-The line bundle $\calD_{\bfM}$ is also $G_\CO$-equivariant.
-In particular, for any $\tau\in \BC$ one can consider the category $D_\tau^{G_\CO}(\Gr_G)$ of $G_\CO$-equivariant sheaves on $\calD_{\bfM}^0$ which are $\BC^\times$-monodromic with monodromy $q=e^{2\pi i \tau}$.
-This category is again monoidal (because of the above multiplicative structure on $\calD_\bfM$).
-If $\tau$ is a rational number and $\calD_\bfM^\tau$ exists as a multiplicative line bundle on $\Gr_G$, the twisted category $D_\tau^{G_\CO}(\Gr_G)$ is naturally equivalent to $D_{G_\CO}(\Gr_G)$ (as a monoidal category).
+More precisely, the representation $\bfM$ defines certain determinant line bundle $\CL_{\bfM}$ on $\Gr_G$ which is equipped with certain multiplicative and factorization structure; we shall denote by $\CL_{\bfM}^0$ the total space of this bundle without the zero section.
+The line bundle $\CL_{\bfM}$ is also $G_\CO$-equivariant.
+In particular, for any $\tau\in \BC$ one can consider the category $D_\tau^{G_\CO}(\Gr_G)$ of $G_\CO$-equivariant sheaves on $\CL_{\bfM}^0$ that are $\BC^\times$-monodromic with monodromy $q=e^{2\pi i \tau}$.
+This category is again factorization monoidal (because of the above multiplicative and factorization structure on $\CL_\bfM$).
+If $\tau$ is a rational number and $\CL_\bfM^\tau$ exists as a multiplicative factorization line bundle on $\Gr_G$, the twisted category $D_\tau^{G_\CO}(\Gr_G)$ is naturally equivalent to $D_{G_\CO}(\Gr_G)$ (as a factorization monoidal category).

 In this paper we shall construct a ring object $\calA_{G,\bfM}\in D_{-1/2}^{G_\CO}(\Gr_G)$.
-It turns out (see~Proposition~\ref{theo}) that the anomaly cancellation condition is equivalent to the existence of a multiplicative square root of $\calD_\bfM$.
+It turns out (see~Proposition~\ref{theo}) that the anomaly cancellation condition is equivalent to the existence of a factorization multiplicative square root of $\calD_\bfM$ as a {\em super} line bundle.
 So, we can construct the ring object $\calA_{G,\bfM}$ but it will be untwisted only if the anomaly cancellation condition is satisfied.
 In particular, we can take its $G_\CO$-equivariant cohomology (and thus define the algebra of functions on the corresponding Coulomb branch) only under the anomaly cancellation assumption.